1ynxy/mesh-net/README.md

 ### 3.2 required libraries

 The libraries utilised must be picked to be as architecture and platform agnostic as possible.
 This means that they provide implementations for each of the platforms that will be targeted, and abstract away the handling of which to use.
+This is called "platform code" in the patent on Multi-Platform Gaming Architecture by Muir Robert Linley, 2004, and it may perform the separation and distribution of game functions for those platforms for which it is required [?].
 Most of the standard libraries for string, vector, and queue data types will be used, as will the libraries for handling threads, atomic variables, mutexes, and conditional variables.

 In order to test game state syncing, if it's even started, a graphical output would be ideal.
 This can be achieved using OpenGL, the most cross platform (without being absurdly verbose) graphics library, and a cross platform window manager such as GLFW or SDL.
 SDL provides a much larger number of features, but is considered too heavy for the needs of the project.
 In order to handle OpenGL contexts an OpenGL handling library must be used, such as GLEW or GLUT.
 For vector and matrix mathematics GLM will be used, as it is an industry standard.